mat3e/dorf/README.md

     @Input() domainObject: ExampleModel
     ```

-    and `ieldDefinitions` for returning _propertyName-fieldDefinition_ map for your object:
+    and `fieldDefinitions` for returning _propertyName-fieldDefinition_ map for your object:

     ```typescript
     protected get fieldDefinitions(): PropertiesToDorfDefinitionsMap<ExampleModel> {